CrowdStrike/automactc/README.md

 	automactc.py -m pslist bash profiler

-Or, you can exclude specific modules, to run all EXCEPT those specified, such as dirlist and tracev3:
+Or, you can exclude specific modules, to run all EXCEPT those specified, such as dirlist and autoruns:

-	automactc.py -x dirlist tracev3
+	automactc.py -x dirlist autoruns

 ## Output Control